-13. 13.
-The text is about the effects of
+13. The text is about the effects of

-Α a language course
+- A a language course

-В a physical challenge
+- B a physical challenge

-С an educational theory
+- C an educational theory

-D a motivational speech.
+- D a motivational speech.

-14. 14.
-Impressed, as used in the first paragraph, means
+14. Impressed, in the first paragraph, means

-Α unconvinced
+- A unconvinced

-В confused
+- B confused

-С amazed
+- C amazed

-D puzzled.
+- D puzzled.

 Write your answer on the line.

 15. Write what the students had to do with £115.

-the letter of the correct answer. e best title for paragraph 4 is
+- 16. The best title for paragraph 4 is

-Α Taking a vacation
+- A Taking a vacation

-В Lack of motivation
+- B Lack of motivation

-С Succeeding in exams
+- C Succeeding in exams

-D Demonstrating learning.
+- D Demonstrating learning.

-17. In Paragraph 3, a sentence near the end finishes with ".... they discover the meaning behind a subject on their own."
+- 17. In Paragraph 3, a sentence near the end finishes with ".... they discover the meaning behind a subject on their own."
 They are

 - A students at the school

 - B four-year-old children

 - C Oberlander and friends

 - D managers of the rail company.

-- 18. The purpose of the text is to
+18. The purpose of the text is to

 - A compare various ways of educating students

 - B complain about the UK school curriculum

 - C inform students how to gain self-belief

 - D describe a different way of learning.